 Guillermo Galindo (b.
 1960, Mexico City, Mexico) and photographer Richard Misrach collaborate on the project Border Cantos, for which Misrach photographs materials along the Mexico-US border that Galindo, in turn, transforms into sculptures and sonic devices.
 From this series, Galindo shows Fuente de Lagrimas (Fountain of Tears), a fountain made from the water stations that volunteers leave near the US-Mexico border to serve those attempting the crossing.
 The stations are often shot through with bullets; Galindo’s fountain drips through these holes to a tin floor and amplifies the resulting sounds.

 David Horvitz’s (b.
 Los Angeles, California) artworks meander playfully among material forms such as performance, artist books, mail art, plants, and photography, as well as immaterial forms such as memes, walks, and rumors.
 For The Musical Brain, Horvitz forges steel spikes from the original High Line train tracks into a string of small bells.
 The piece references how bells of churches and civic buildings ring, and thus standardize, time.
-By installing a series of bells over the 14th Street staircase, Horvitz turns the park itself into a musical instrument.
+By installing a series of bells under the High Line offices, Horvitz turns the park itself into a musical instrument.

 Mai-Thu Perret (b.
 1976, Geneva, Switzerland) creates paintings, sculptures, installations, and films that reference historical feminist and utopian movements, as well as her own fictional all-female commune The Crystal Frontier, begun in the late 1990s.
 Perret presents Eventail des caresses (Coeur, Poumons, Utérus), or Fan of Caresses (Heart, Lungs, Uterus), a hanging chime of cast bronze bells in the shape of human organs.
 The sculpture was originally made for an installation titled Garden of Nothingness, and references Zen Buddhist principles of emptiness and fullness.